marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 ### Programmatically subscribe to raw events

-When subscribing programmatically, add the additional metadata entry for `rawPayload` - `isRawPayload` on .NET - so the Dapr sidecar automatically wraps the payloads into a CloudEvent that is compatible with current Dapr SDKs.
+When subscribing programmatically, add the additional metadata entry for `rawPayload` to allow the subscriber to receive a message that is not wrapped by a CloudEvent.
+For .NET, this metadata entry is called `isRawPayload`.

 {{< tabs ".NET" "Python" "PHP" >}}